symbiontik/k3s-gitops/README.md

 1. Integrate Zero Trust security
 1. Add SSO to your apps
 1. Visualize your repo
+1. Observability, health-checking, and performance
+1. Add your own apps

-**Note**: In order to stay focused on secure GitOps practices, these practices will not be covered within this guide:
+**Note**: In order to stay focused on secure GitOps practices, these practices will not be covered in depth within this guide:

 - High availability for networking, storage, and Kubernetes components
 - Hosted/Cloud deployments